PABLO A. RODRÍGUEZ

 The Grisart school participates in the third edition of the Luminic Festival with the student Jen McLain who will show her work Dystopia.

 INSTITUTE OF PHOTOGRAPHIC STUDIES OF CATALONIA

-The Observatory participates in the third edition of Lumínic Festival with three students where they will show the work done the course of Documentary Documentary Photography.
+The Observatory participates in the third edition of the Lumínic Festival with two students where they will show the work of authors who have completed the Author's Documentary Photography course.